 If you think your budget will be an issue, let us know what we're working with and we will be able to tell you exactly what is within reach.
 We will maximize every dollar you spend.

 It is standard in video production to charge by the day (and sometimes half-day).
-There’s a lot that goes into even the smallest shoots.
-For example, an event that lasts “just an hour” still requires travel time, time for basic introductions, time to set up and tear down, and time to wrap up with the client.
-A full production day is 10 hours from start to finish (8 hours “shooting”) and comes with a 2 person crew.
+There's a lot that goes into even the smallest shoots.
+For example, a video that takes one hour to shoot still requires travel time, time for basic introductions, time to set up and tear down, and time to wrap up with the client.
+A full production day is 10 hours from start to finish (8 hours shooting) and comes with a 2 person crew.

 This is a very common question we are asked, and it inspired a blog post you can read HERE.
 You can also click HERE for a complete equipment list.
 But the truth is, it's all about the chef in the kitchen, not the pots and pans!
 Amazing cinematography is not dependent on what kind of camera camera is used, but who is behind it.
 If it's important to match a specific look or you have specific technical requirements, we would be happy to go over those specs with you.
 Otherwise, rest assured that we will use the equipment that is right for the job, even if that means renting or purchasing a specific piece.